Kataiser/Iji-TAS-mod/README.md

 ## Syntax, controls, and documentation

-**IMPORTANT:** this mod works by simulating key presses system-wide (an engine limitation).
-As a result, defocusing the game window will result in the TAS not running (and desyncing if paused) and its inputs being sent wherever else.
-BE CAREFUL!

 Keys: `escape, enter, up, down, left, right, z, x, c, s, one-nine`
 Line syntax: `-` after a key presses and holds it and `+` releases it.
 The number afterward is the time in frames until the next step is processed (1 would be the very next frame).
 `//` anywhere in the line (preferably at the beginning) is a comment and won't be executed.